Saying Goodbye to your Pet is Hard

 One of the most frequent statements we hear from clients is that they do not want their pet to suffer or be in pain.
 Suffering may take many different forms: physical pain, immobility, respiratory distress, or uncontrolled anxiety.
 What constitutes “suffering” for one pet, may in fact be a manageable condition for another.

-Our doctors are here to help families assess the quality of life of their pet.
-We offer in-home QUALITY OF LIFE CONSULTATIONS (make this a hot link) to help owners assess their pet’s physical condition and overall quality of life.
-Sometimes it is determined that a pet may benefit from additional PALLIATIVE care or even pet hospice.
+Our doctors are here to help families assess the quality of life of their pets.
+We offer in-home QUALITY OF LIFE CONSULTATIONS to help owners assess their pet’s physical condition and overall quality of life.
+Sometimes it is determined that a pet may benefit from additional pain management care or even pet hospice.
 Or, it may be realized that the kindest choice is to say good-bye to their beloved pet.

 What Happens Afterwards?